-- C) Parking Lot Landscaping.
-To improve the safety of pedestrian and vehicular traffic, guide traffic movement, and improve the appearance of parking lots, off-street parking lots (with 20 or more parking spaces) must dedicate at least 5% of the total parking lot area to interior landscape islands: each island must be a minimum size of 150 square feet, contain at least 1 deciduous tree, and covered with mulch, grasses, or groundcover. - D) Screening from Parking Lot.
+- C) Screening from Parking Lot.
 Screening adjacent to a parking lot is not required if the parking surface area is completely screened from the right-of-way by an intervening building or structure.
-Where a parking lot is located adjacent to sidewalks, streets, and other rights-of-way, screening must be provided within 10-feet of the parking lot with the following (or a combination thereof): - 1) Vegetative Buffer.
-A 3-foot-wide greenbelt with an evergreen, rose bush or deciduous hedge, at least 3-feet in height. - 2) Screen Wall/Fence.
+Where a parking lot is located adjacent to sidewalks, streets, and other rights-of-way, screening must be provided within 10-feet of the parking lot with the following (or a combination thereof): - 1) Vegetative / Landscaping Screen.
+A 3-foot-wide greenbelt with an evergreen, rose bush or deciduous hedge, at least 3-feet in height. - 2) Screen Wall.
 A decorative masonry wall or black aluminum fencing, at least 3-feet in height.
-Walls must contain a stone or masonry cap and fences must incorporate stone or masonry piers at regular intervals. - 3) Boulder Buffer.
-Boulders must be placed in a pattern acceptable to the Fire Department. - E) Screening from Residential Uses.
-All non-residential uses that abut a residentially used property must provide screening by one or a combination of the following: - 1) A reinforced, decorative masonry wall, 6-feet in height above grade, with a stone cap. - 2) A 3-foot-wide greenbelt with evergreen trees forming a continuous screen (trees planted 10-15 feet apart (on center) in 2 staggered rows). - 3) A 6-foot in height earth berm, with a slope (measured on the cross-section) no greater than 1:3 and at least a 2-foot-wide planting area at its crest and landscaped. - F) Landscaping Adjacent to Buildings, Front and Side Yards.
+Walls must contain a stone or masonry cap and fences must incorporate stone or masonry piers at regular intervals. - D) Screening from Residential Uses.
+All non-residential uses that abut a residentially used property must provide screening by one or a combination of the following: - 1) A reinforced, decorative masonry or CMU block wall, 6-feet in height above grade, with a stone cap. - A 3-foot-wide greenbelt with evergreen trees forming a continuous screen (trees planted 10-15 feet apart (on center) in 2 staggered rows).
+Evergreens shall be a minimum of 5 feet in height at the time of planting. - 3) A 6-foot in height earth berm, with a slope (measured on the cross-section) no greater than 1:3 and at least a 2-foot-wide planting area at its crest and landscaped.
+Berm slopes shall be stabilized with an approved ground cover type and be located outside of clear vision areas. - E) Landscaping Adjacent to Buildings, Front and Side Yards.
 All building walls visible from a right-of-way or publicly accessible area must have a 3-foot-wide landscape area adjacent to them for at least 25% of their total width.
-This area may include inground landscaping, raised landscape beds, decorative landscape containers, or a combination thereof. - G) Dumpster/Refuse Containers.
+This area may include inground landscaping, raised landscape beds, decorative landscape containers, or a combination thereof. - F) Dumpster/Refuse Containers.
 Containers and permitted outdoor storage must be screened by a decorative masonry (brick or concrete) or composite wall, at least 6-feet in height above grade, or 1-foot above the object which it is screening, whichever is greater.
 A 10-foot concrete apron is required.
-A gate (constructed from metal or composite material) is required; chain link fencing with obscuring fabric or slats is prohibited.

-- H) Loading Zone Screening.
+A gate (constructed from metal or composite material) is required; chain link fencing with obscuring fabric or slats is prohibited. - G) Loading Zone Screening.
 Loading zones (including service areas, staging areas, truck docks, etc.), must be screened from adjacent residentially used land and rights-of-way with a decorative masonry wall, building wing wall, or densely planted landscape buffer, or other means acceptable to the Planning Commission.
-The planning commission has the option to waive a permanent loading zone screening wall if they find it beneficial to the project and the community. - I) Mechanical and Utility Equipment Screening.
+The Planning Commission (or Zoning Administrator if the plan is under administrative site plan review) has the option to waive a permanent loading zone screening wall if they find it beneficial to the project and the community. - H) Mechanical and Utility Equipment Screening.
 Transformers, wireless communication facilities, climate control and mechanical equipment, and other above ground utility cabinets must be screened with evergreen plantings or a decorative opaque fence at least 1-foot taller than the height of the cabinet / equipment.
 This requirement does not apply to equipment serving one- or two-family dwelling units or solar energy systems.

-Section 9.05 Residential Landscape Design Standards
+Section 9.06 Residential Landscape Design Standards